chrisgrieser/alfred-neovim-utilities/README.md

 - `ip`: Search for plugins installed locally on your device.
 Mnemonic: [i]nstalled [p]lugins.
 The modifiers (`⌘⌥⌃⇧`) from the neovim-plugin-search also apply for this command.
 In addition:
 	- `fn↵`: Open the local directory of the plugin in Finder.
 - `:old`: Displays and searches your `:oldfiles`.
 Opens them in the system's default editor for the respective filetype.
 (To open them directly in neovim, you need a neovim GUI with "Open With" capability.)
-- `:vim`: Creates/Updates the local cache for the online :help search.
+- `:nvim`: Creates/Updates the local cache for the online :help search.
 Run it once in a while, when there have been updates to the online docs.

 ## Installation
 __Requirements:__
 [Alfred 5](https://www.alfredapp.com/) (macOS only) with powerpack.

 1. Download the [latest release from the Alfred Gallery](https://alfred.app/workflows/chrisgrieser/neovim-utilities/).
-2. Run `:vim` once to create the local cache for the [online :help](https://neovim.io/doc/) search.
+2. Run `:nvim` once to create the local cache for the [online :help](https://neovim.io/doc/) search.
 This may take up to a minute.

 ## Credits
 - The plugin search would not be possible without the fantastic [Neovimcraft](https://neovimcraft.com/).